OzieWest/bungie-destiny-api/README.md

 // Gets all activities the character has participated in together with aggregate statistics for those activities. destinyApiClient.getAggregateActivityStats(membershipId, characterId, withDefinitions);

+// Returns information about all items on the for the supplied Destiny Membership ID, and a minimal set of character information so that it can be used. destinyApiClient.getAccountItems(membershipId, withDefinitions);

+// Gets aggregate historical stats organized around each character for a given account. destinyApiClient.getAccountStats(membershipId, groups);

+// Gets details about unique weapon usage, including all exotic weapons. destinyApiClient.getUniqueWeaponsStats(membershipId, characterId, withDefinitions);

 // others in progress...
 ```